1929 German Young Plan referendum: Reich Committee for the initiative

 In June 1929 Hugenberg put together a "Reich Committee for the German People's Initiative against the Young Plan and the War Guilt Lie".
-The first meeting was attended by Heinrich Class of the Pan-German League, Franz Seldte of the Stahlhelm, a veterans' association acting at the time as the paramilitary wing of the DNVP, Martin Schiele (DNVP) and Karl Hepp (DVP) for the Agricultural League, and, thanks to Hugenberg's invitation, Adolf Hitler of the NSDAP.
+The first meeting was attended by Heinrich Class of the Pan-German League, Franz Seldte of the Stahlhelm, a veterans' association closely associated with the DNVP, Martin Schiele (DNVP) and Karl Hepp (DVP) for the Agricultural League, and, thanks to Hugenberg's invitation, Adolf Hitler of the NSDAP.
 Hugenberg admired the Nazis' dynamism and youthful enthusiasm and hoped to use them as a 'drum' in the campaign against the Young Plan.
 The Reich Committee also included Fritz Thyssen of the Reich Association of German Industry, and the industrialist and co-founder of the German People's Party (DVP) Albert Vögler, who had participated in the expert consultations at the Paris conference but had resigned in protest.

 At the first meeting, a working committee (presidium) of 16 people was elected, among them Adolf Hitler.
 In addition to the leading representatives mentioned above, the presidium included members of the participating political parties.
 The actual tone, however, was set by the two chairmen of the executive committee, Seldte and Hugenberg.
 The committee was financed primarily by businesses.
 The Reich Committee divided the funds among the parties and organizations involved.
 There is no evidence of favoritism towards the NSDAP as some have claimed.

 The goal was not just to prevent the Young Plan's reparations clauses from being implemented.
 They believed that accepting the Young Plan meant confessing to the 'war guilt clause', which had not been modified under the Young Plan, and wanted to explicitly reject it.
 In addition they wished to topple the government led by Hermann Müller of the Social Democratic Party (SPD) and to hold new elections.
 The course of action did not meet with everyone's approval even in the Reich Committee's more conservative camp.
 Paul Reusch, one of the leading figures in the Ruhrlade, a group of twelve leading industries from the Ruhr area, called the initiative "profoundly stupid" because, like large sections of German industry, his association rejected the Young Plan and had no interest at the time in new elections or a political crisis.